Merkle-XD/sitecore-contentservices-template/README.md

 ## QUICK START

+1. Setup your environment variables

+    ```
+    Copy-Item '.env-template' '.env'
+    ```
-1. In an ADMIN terminal:
+2. In an ADMIN terminal:

     ```ps1
-    .\init.ps1 -InitEnv -LicenseXmlPath "C:\path\to\license.xml" -AdminPassword "DesiredAdminPassword"
+    .\init.ps1 -InitEnv
     ```

-2. Restart your terminal and run:
+3. Restart your terminal and run:

     ```ps1
     .\up.ps1